antikton/antikton-topbar-countdown/readme.txt

 *   Full customization options.

 == Upgrade Notice ==

+= 1.0.10 =
+IMPORTANT: Plugin renamed to "Antikton Topbar Countdown" for WordPress.org compliance.
+Slug changed to "antikton-topbar-countdown".
+All functionality preserved.
+Update recommended for continued WordPress.org support.

 = 1.0.9 =
 Major update!
 New "Help & Ideas" tab with 12+ practical examples for seasonal campaigns, product launches, and events.
 ALL 9 language files updated with 540+ new translation strings.
 Complete internationalization for Help & Ideas feature.